(Formerly House Bill 1403)

 Step 3: Complete your TASFA

-Download and print the University of Houston's TASFA Form and the TASFA Checklist.
+Download and print the University of Houston's TASFA Form.
 Once you have completed and signed the forms, submit them to our office along with any required documentation.
 Do not leave any blanks.
 Enter "N/A" if a question does not apply to you.

 - Attach a copy of proof of registration with Selective Service (males only).
 You may attach a copy of the registration acknowledgement card.